Professional services network: The formation of a network

 Professional service networks are sui generis, and each network is formed for a different reason.
 Current and potential members are attracted to networks in which they can pursue their own individual objectives.
 While networks clearly do have things in common, each must be viewed in the context of its uniqueness.
 A successful network is one that meets the expectations of all of its members.

 The objective of a network is to create a framework which can allow the members to expand their services.
 Within the network they can operate to pursue their interests.
 These interests can include referrals, joint venturing, access to expertise, developing regional expertise, publishing articles for clients, branding, technical information exchange, market positioning, pro bono services, etc. The scope of these interests is defined not by the members but by the network.

 Network organizations are defined by their purpose, structure and process.
 The purpose of a network is different from that of a company or professional firm in that it is limited to specific activities that will benefit its members and enhance its performance.
 The network's structure reflects the activities it seeks to promote and the underlying cultures of the members.
 Accounting, legal, multidisciplinary and specialty networks will each be different.
 The process is defined by how they are governed and operated.

 Networks are created around common specialized assets, joint control, and a collective purpose.
 The specialized assets reflect the defined activities of the network.
-In order to have joint control of the assets, there needs to be collaborations among members.
+To have joint control of the assets, there needs to be collaborations among members.
 The collaboration necessitates a commonly understood purpose or purposes.
 A professional services network is neither a mere extension of the members nor only a support organization for independent professional services firms, but is rather an independent organization.
 It is also a business, and very different from professional associations such as bar, accounting and other associations whose membership is generally open to all qualified professionals.